-In Sydney, for instance, the vacancy rate jumped from 3.9% to an average of 8% in the Sydney CBD by EOY.
-And it now hovers between 5-7% in Melbourne, depending on submarket and location, driving rents down and incentives up.
-(You can learn more in our latest market update.)
+In Sydney, for instance, the vacancy rate has jumped to an average of 9% in the CBD.
+And it now hovers between 10-11% in Melbourne, depending on submarket and location, driving rents down and lease incentives up.
+(To learn more about the latest market trends, read this article.)

 That’s because, these days, there's more to negotiate.
-In fact, many tenants don't realise that there are over 40 points of negotiation.
+Many tenants don't realise that there are over 40 points of negotiation.
 And when seemingly irrelevant clauses are overlooked, they can become major problems down the line.

 What's more, since we're in uncharted territory, anything is negotiable, and there are no benchmarks.
-Recently, our team has successfully negotiated COVID-friendly clauses, including make good removal, Force Majeure insertions, no annual increases and early termination.
+Recently, our team has successfully negotiated tenant-friendly clauses, including make good removal, Force Majeure insertions, no annual increases and early termination.
 Even greater reasons to partner with a professional.

-Most tenants don't have the time or knowledge to thoroughly research current market rental rates and lease terms.Tenant Representatives do this for a living.
+Most tenants don't have the time or knowledge to research current market rental rates and lease terms thoroughly.

-A Tenant Advocate will have the experience, knowledge and expertise to identify and qualify suitable leasing opportunities from the entire market, including off-market options available but not actively marketed.
+A tenant advocate will have the experience, knowledge and expertise to identify and qualify suitable leasing opportunities from the entire market, including off-market options that are available but not actively marketed.

-What’s more, once you’ve found a suitable space, there are many ways to optimise the way you use it.
-A Tenant Rep will lower your average rent per square meter without compromising your business's productivity and efficiency.
-They will analyse your business needs and help you to identify all layout requirements suitable to your company culture and working style.
+A tenant rep will lower your average rent per square meter without compromising your business's productivity and efficiency.
+They will analyse your business needs and help you identify all layout requirements suitable to your company culture and working style.

 This old saying certainly applies when it comes to leasing new office space.

-Searching for commercial space, getting to grips with market trends and negotiating leasing agreements is complicated and often takes longer than expected.
-Such critical tasks can place an enormous burden on your company’s time, money and resources.
-Tenant Reps remove the hassle and time-wasting while applying expert knowledge to every critical task.
+Searching for commercial space, getting to grips with market trends and negotiating leasing agreements is complicated and often take longer than expected.
+Such critical tasks burden your company’s time, money, and resources.

 They do this by:

-That's how using a Tenant Rep will save you time, hassle and money; they always leave no stone unturned.
+That's how using a tenant rep will save you time, hassle and money; they always leave no stone unturned.

 Just as you would hire a solicitor to deal with your legal matters and an accountant to deal with your taxes, the real estate process should be handled by professionals who are on your side.

 But there's really only one way that landlords (and their investors) measure success, and that's through occupancy.
-In our experience, we've found that if we can bring a great tenant, most Landlords will be more than happy to pay our fee – no conflicts of interest.
+In our experience, we've found that if we can bring a great tenant, most landlords will be more than happy to pay our fee – no conflicts of interest.

 What’s more, these days, every transaction sets a new bar.
 And in today’s climate, anything is negotiable; the devil really is in the detail, and outcomes rely heavily on the experience you bring to the negotiating table.
-(Read more on why using a Tenant Rep is more valuable than ever.)
+(Read more on why using a Tenant Rep is more valuable than ever before.)